 Pile on some vegetable toppings and you’ll have a savory, crowd-pleasing meal!

-Ingredients and Substitutions for Vegan Barbecue Pizza
+Vegan Barbecue Pizza Ingredients

 Pizza is the perfect customizable meal, so get creative and use whatever toppings you like!
 I chose toppings that compliment the avocado sauce and barbecue chickpea flavors.